To make sure you have a successful year…

 Attendance at dress rehearsals and performances of your ensemble is mandatory.
 Missing a concert or dress rehearsal may result in dismissal from LOYO.

-During rehearsals, talking is restricted to working conversation between the conductor and principal players.
 Conversation, attire, and behavior should be conducive to the productive study of music and be non-disruptive.

 Use of phones during rehearsals is prohibited.

+All musicians are expected to behave with kindness and respect.
 Disrespectful or abusive behavior, or use of controlled substances of any kind is not tolerated and may result of suspension or dismissal from the program.

 Communication, Seating AND SECTIONS